7 Great Holiday Gifts for Children With Cerebral Palsy

 2. Pop Blocs Farm Animals

 Developed by toymaker Melissa & Doug®, Pop Blocs Farm Animals come in a pack of five soft, plastic animals and are intended to be mixed and matched.
-These adorable farm animals can be snapped together, pulled apart, and mixed up and combined in unique and exciting ways — activities that can encourage sensory development and promote tactical strength.
+These adorable farm animals can be snapped together, pulled apart, mixed up, and combined in unique and exciting ways.

 Recommended Age(s): 1-3